Complete type amalgamation for non-standard finite groups

 for $\mu$-almost all elements $g$. \end{cor}

-\begin{proof} As before, fix some countable elementary substructure $M_0$ such that both $A$ and $B$ are $M_0$-definable.
-Note that the measure $\mu$ is also definable over $M_0$.
-By Corollary \ref{C:measure_constant_coset}, let $\alpha$ be the value of $\mu(A\cap gB)$ for some (or equivalently, every) weakly random element $g$ over $M_0$.
-Notice that $\alpha>0$ by the Remark \ref{R:inter_posdens}.
+\begin{proof} As before, fix some countable elementary substructure $M$ such that both $A$ and $B$ are $M$-definable.
+We may assume that the measure $\mu$ is also definable over $M$.
+By Corollary \ref{C:measure_constant_coset}, set $\alpha=\mu(A\cap gB)$ for some (or equivalently, every) weakly random element $g$ over $M$.
+Notice that $\alpha>0$ by Remark \ref{R:inter_posdens}.

-In particular, the subset is type-definable over $M_0$ and contains all weakly random elements over $M_0$, so $\mu(Z)=\mu(AB\inv)=1$, by Corollary \ref{C:pqr_quasirandom}.